Hey, busy people in the world!

 Prevention will always be better than cure.

 It is better to be safe than sorry.
-So we propose that if you use these kinds of products, whether it’d be dry shampoo without butane or propane, use it with caution and at least 1 or 2 days a week.
+So we propose that if you use these kinds of products, whether it’d be a dry shampoo without butane or propane, use it with caution.

 Although doing extensive research about a product before using it can also be a smart move.